Book a call

 Quick answer

-To increase your CRS score, work the highest-impact levers first: a provincial nomination adds 600 points; improving your language test to CLB 9 or higher lifts both your core and skill-transferability points; French (NCLC 7+) adds up to 50.
-More skilled work experience, a higher credential with an ECA, a sibling in Canada (+15), and optimizing your spouse factors all help.
-One thing that no longer works: since March 25, 2025, a job offer (LMIA) adds no CRS points.
+The fastest way to increase your CRS score is to work the highest-impact levers in order: a provincial nomination adds 600 points and effectively guarantees an Invitation to Apply; improving your language test to CLB 9 or higher lifts both your core and skill-transferability points; and French at NCLC 7 or higher adds up to 50 points.
+More skilled work experience, a higher credential with an Educational Credential Assessment (ECA), a sibling in Canada (+15), and optimizing your spouse factors all add up.
+One thing that no longer works: since March 25, 2025, a job offer (LMIA) adds no CRS points under the Comprehensive Ranking System.

 Key takeaways